ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 nonce, context, and token_key_id fields.

-When used for client authorization, the "PrivateToken" authentication scheme defines one parameter, "token", which contains the base64url-encoded Token struct.
+When used for client authorization, the "PrivateToken" authentication scheme defines one parameter, "token", which is a quoted string containing the base64url-encoded Token struct.
 Since the length of the Token struct is not fixed, the base64url data MUST include padding.
 All unknown or unsupported parameters to "PrivateToken" authentication credentials MUST be ignored.

 Clients present this Token structure to origins in a new HTTP request using the Authorization header as follows:

 ~~~
-Authorization: PrivateToken token=abc...
+Authorization: PrivateToken token="abc..."
 ~~~

 For token types that support public verifiability, origins verify the token